tc39/proposal-intl-segmenter/README.md

 Q: What exactly does the index refer to?

 An index *n* refers to the boundary preceding the code unit *n*.
-For example, when iterating over the string "Hello, world💙" by words in English, there will be boundaries at 0, 5, 6, 7, 12, and 14. he definition of these boundary indices does not depend on whether forwards or backwards iteration is used.
+For example, when iterating over the string "Hello, world💙" by words in English, there will be boundaries at 0, 5, 6, 7, 12, and 14 (i.e., the string segments like `┃Hello┃,┃ ┃world┃💙┃`, with the final segment consisting of a surrogate pair of two code units encoding a single code point).
+The definition of these boundary indices does not depend on whether forwards or backwards iteration is used.